JohnAD/turn_based_game/README.md

 #
 # Game of Thai 21 example
 #
-# decription: Twenty one flags are placed on the beach.
+# decription: Twenty one flags are placed on a beach.
 Each player takes a turn
-# grabbing between 1 and 3 flags.
-The last player to grab a flag wins.
+# removing between 1 and 3 flags.
+The player that removes the last remaining flag wins.
+#
+# this game was introduced by an episode of Survivor: http://survivor-org.wikia.com/wiki/21_Flags
 #

 import strutils